mindsers/yabf/docs/application-should-have-createinstance-method.md

 # Application's children should implements createInstance method

-According to the API documentation `Applcation` haven't `createInstance` method.
+According to the API documentation `AbstractApplication` haven't `createInstance` method.
 So, why can we get a "The static factory method "createInstance" haven't been created in class *C*.
 This behavior will be depracated and removed in future version." ?

-The truth is that every child of `Application` should have one.
+The truth is that every child of `AbstractApplication` should have one.
 We want to ensure that all application work mostly the same way and provide stability in Yabf API.
-Due to TypeScript limitation, we can't add `createInstance` static method as an abstract in `Application`.
+Due to TypeScript limitation, we can't add `createInstance` static method as an abstract in `AbstractApplication`.

 So to reach our goal (Ensure that all application work mostly the same way), we manually check if a child implements the `createInstance` method.
 Due to its manual characteristic, this check have specific aspects: